-Ans) System calls: As the name implies, system calls are defined as an interface that basically is used in the kernel itself.
+System calls: As the name implies, system calls are defined as an interface that is basically used in the kernel itself.
 Although, they may not be fully portable but these calls request the operating system to perform tasks on behalf of user programs.

 The system calls appear as a normal C function.
 Whenever a system call is invoked within the operating system, the application program performs context switch from user space to kernel space.